MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M06L01_Forms.md

 # Practice Lab 6 – Forms

-In this module you will use forms to create and edit records in a data source.
+In this lab you will use forms to create and edit records in a data source.

 ## What you will learn